Weeks 3 & 4 - Sewing Strip Sets

 You can press the seams open or to one side, whatever you prefer.
 Pressing open can help if your strips end up too narrow after sewing, or your scant quarter inch isn't quite there yet.
 Open seams don't have that problem of fabric being folded over each other as much as seams pressed to the side do.

 A trick I learned fairly recently is to "set" the seams first, before pressing the open or to the side.
 It means you press the seam while it's still closed, then open up the fabrics and press the seam again.
 Apparently, setting the seam helps the fibres in the thread contract if they got stretched going through the sewing machine.
 So setting them first means that once you open the fabrics to press the seam, the thread doesn't also shift at the same time.
-I think this is probably more the case for cotton thread than polyester thread, but I've noticed a difference especially when opening up HSTs that they warp a lot less, so I'm been doing that with all my seams now.
+I think this is probably more the case for cotton thread than polyester thread, but I've noticed a difference especially when opening up HSTs that they warp a lot less, so I'm doing that with all my seams now.

 Batch sewing